Students are responsible for knowing the following:

 Other Conduct Prohibited by this Policy

-False Reports - To knowingly file a false or malicious complaint of harassment or retaliation is also a violation of this policy.
-A complaint against such conduct will be pursued under the appropriate employee or student code of conduct.
+Reports-To knowingly file a false or malicious complaint of any policy violation.
+A good-faith complaint that results in a finding of not responsible is not considered a false or fabricated allegation.
+A complaint against such conduct will be pursued under the appropriate employee or student code-of-conduct.

 Reporting Unlawful Discrimination or Harassment

-Individuals who believe they are victims of, or witnesses to, unlawful discrimination or harassment are urged to report such incidents as soon as possible to a trusted supervisor, academic instructor, or one of the designated College officials listed below:
+Individuals who believe they are victims of, or witnesses to, unlawful sexual or gender discrimination or harassment are urged to report such incidents as soon as possible to a trusted supervisor, academic instructor, or the Associate Dean/Title IX Coordinator, Ruth Jones by email at email@example.com or phone: 323-259-1338.

-Investigation and hearing procedures for students are available at http://www.oxy.edu/x11948.xml.
-State and Federal Enforcement Procedures
+Investigation and hearing procedures for students are available at: http://www.oxy.edu/sexual-assault-resources-support/policies-procedures#IX.
+Options for Resolution

 - Phone: (323) 259-2969